krivard/codalab-worksheets-wiki/UX-To-Do's.md

      `gem install compass`

-   Then, to generate the css files after you've made some changes to the scss files:
+   Then, to generate the css files after you've made some changes to the scss files in the sass folder:

      `cd codalab\apps\web\static\foundation`

      `compass compile`

    Or to start a process which will automatically re-generate the files when changes are made:

      `cd codalab\apps\web\static\foundation`